 Armed police were called to the London home of Mumsnet co-founder, following a series of cyber-attacks that caused the parenting site to reset users' passwords.

-Justine Roberts said she suffered a "swatting attack" last week - a type of harassment in which a perpetrator calls the emergency services out to their victim on a false pretence.
+Justine Roberts said she suffered a "swatting attack" last week - a type of harassment in which a perpetrator calls the emergency services out to their victim on a false pretense.

-Ms Roberts added that there was evidence that at least 11 accounts had been hacked, but warned that many more could be affected.
+Ms. Roberts added that there was evidence that at least 11 accounts had been hacked, but warned that much more could be affected.

 That way the hacker would have been able to harvest the passwords of people as they typed them in.